DTFsquad/100-days-of-code/log.md

 **Today's Progress**: I've STARTED the Responsive Web Design Certification which is aprox 300 hours to go thru.
                       I did just 2 challanges today.
                       I will need to raise up the challanges learned per day in order to have a proper understanding of the full module by the end of the week.
-                      I need to get my head into the basic and hit the ground running with all front end by the end of the year 2018.
+                      I need to get my head into the basics and hit the ground running with all frontEnd by the end of the year 2018.

 **Thoughts** I've recently started coding, with plans to LEARN/PRACTICE as much as possible everyday.
 I started this challenge in between my daily work routine (e-mails, calls and everything in between).
 I hope I can keep up with doing the challanges and build the portfolio in my work breath moments and a bit at home when I dont fell that tired.